PREreview/rapid-prereview/README.md

 3. Run `npm run cloudant:get-security` to verify the [security object](https://cloud.ibm.com/docs/services/Cloudant/offerings?topic=cloudant-authorization)

+To update the design documents run: `npm run cloudant:ddocs`.

 To seed the production database (for demos **only**) run: `npm run cloudant:seed` **(!! note that this performs a hard reset and delete all data in the databases before seeding)**.